 Author: Rachel Botsman

 As we said earlier – trust is one of the fundamental factors of sales.
 It is important to the level that we can say: no trust – no sale.
 But what if our trust direction changed along with technology development?
-Have you seen that we started to trust strangers more than we trusted companies and corporations?
+Have you seen that we started to trust strangers more than we trust companies and corporations?
 Rachel Botsman delivers her explanation of this situation with the example like social media and social services like transport, food delivery, etc. She tells us that we have to trust the idea and platform, but we don’t have to trust the other person in the traditional sense.
 The very good and lightweight presentation that covers this rarely talked topic.

 14. Smart failure for a fast-changing world